resource-watch/adapter-earth-engine/README.md

 }
 ```

-When the dataset it's saved (a few seconds after the creation) you can start doing queries to GEE
+Once the dataset has been saved (a few seconds after the creation) you can start doing queries to GEE.

 ### Fields

-This endpoint returns the fields available in the dataset
+This endpoint returns the available fields in the dataset

 ```
 GET: /fields/:dataset